filariow/primaza-mvp/docs/src/kaas/services/manual-registration.md

 # Service Administrator: Manual registration

-Tenant Administrators are in charge of managing the whole tenant and can configure tenant-wide discovery and claiming.

-The `CUSTOMER_NAME` Service Administrator has been asked to register an already existing service on AWS: an RDS Postgres Database.
+The Service Administrator knows that he had already deployed an unused RDS Postgres Database.
+He think he may allow the Application Developer to use this unused database.

+As he got all the information needed by the Application Developer to connect to the database, he manually creates a RegisteredService for the RDS Database.